 Introduction Effective regulation has a vital role to play in correcting market failures, promoting fairness and increasing competition.

 This government, unlike previous governments, will govern for the long term.
 That's why we are prepared to take the difficult decisions necessary to equip Britain for long-term success.
 This approach not only underpins our commitment to safeguarding our environment for future generations and to restoring transparency and accountability to our politics, it must also underpin everything we do.1 Prime Minister David Cameron and Deputy Prime Minister Nick Clegg Regulation is essential to address the major challenges of our times, such as climate change and global resource constraints.
 The recent financial crisis and BP oil spill demonstrate the huge economic and social costs associated with not addressing fully systemic risks.
 If well designed and implemented, regulation can also drive innovation and provide the foundations for long-term economic growth and wellbeing.
 Businesses typically respond to the early adoption of demanding environmental policies by innovating to reduce environmental impacts at lowest cost, in order to gain competitive advantage.
-This in turn feeds through to the economy in the form of growth and job creation in the future, and will also leave it more resilient to risks arising from environmental uncertainties2.
+This in turn feeds through to the economy in the form of growth and job creation in the future, and will also leave it more resilient to risks arising from environmental uncertainties.
 This is why governments around the world are increasingly competing at the regulatory level to attract, and even help create, the markets and industries of the future.
-By providing clear, robust and long-term signals, the Government must seek to maximise the economic opportunities of the transition to a sustainable economy.
+By providing clear, robust and long-term signals, the Government must seek to maximise the economic opportunities of the transition to a sustainable economy. - 1 " Number 10 (3rd August 2010) The driving purpose of the Coalition Government. - 2 " HM Government (November 2007) Commission on Environmental Markets and Economic Performance.
 Defra's approach to regulatory reform Regulatory reform is a key plank for delivering strong, sustainable, and balanced economic growth.
-Regulation is a tool for: " Delivering greater economic efficiency, by ensuring that natural resources are fully and correctly valued in economic decisions and encouraging innovation by creating markets and opportunities for businesses to invest; " Increasing economic resilience, by taking account of any critical limits or thresholds and managing risks to future growth from the depletion of natural assets.3
+Regulation is a tool for: